 If you don't have or like rye bread, any bread will do.
 I especially like marble rye bread.
 I like to cook mine on a griddle or skillet like a grilled cheese to melt the cheese.
 Just lightly spread butter on the outsides of the bread and cook it on medium heat in a nonstick skillet.

-If you liked my Instant Pot Corned Beef Reuben Sandwich, you make also like these Instant Pot Recipes: Instant Pot Teriyaki Chicken Thighs, Instant Pot Boiled Peanuts, and Bone-In Turkey Breast and Gravy.
+If you liked my Instant Pot Corned Beef Reuben Sandwich, you may also like:

 Instant Pot Corned Beef Reuben Sandwiches